galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    {: .question}
 {: .hands_on}

-Given the **MultiQC** report, more than 80% of reads for both samples are mapped exactly once to the reference genome.
+According to the **MultiQC** report, more than 80% of reads for both samples are mapped exactly once to the reference genome.
 We can proceed with the analysis since only percentages below 70% should be investigated for potential contamination.
 Both samples have a low (less than 10%) percentage of reads that mapped to multiple locations on the reference genome.
-This is in the normal range for Illumina short-read sequencing, but may be lower for newer long-read sequencing datasets that can span larger repeated regions in the reference sequence.
+This is in the normal range for Illumina short-read sequencing, but may be lower for newer long-read sequencing datasets that can span larger repeated regions in the reference genome.

 The main output of **STAR** is a BAM file.